- Town Government

 Will taxes increase?

-How much new revenue does the Town collect, as a result?
+How much new revenue does the Town collect, as a result of increased assessments?

-Many may be surprised to learn the amount is $0.
+Many are surprised to learn the amount is $0.
 The annual budget, approved by our elected officials, calls for the amount needed to be raised by property taxes.
 The assessments distribute the tax burden equitably.
 The Town does not generate any additional tax dollars from the adjustment of values.

 How does equalization benefit taxpayers?